Syriac Union Party (Syria): Persecution by the Assad government

 The Syriac Union Party has been subject to continued repression by the Assad government during the civil war, despite being part of the nonviolent and officially-tolerated domestic opposition National Coordination Body.
 On 6 June 2013, government forces raided the Qamishli home of SUP Executive Committee member Rubel Gabriel Bahho, arresting and subsequently imprisoning him.
 On 12 August 2013, security forces apprehended SUP vice-president Sait Malki Cosar—the father of Sutoro leader Johann Cosar—as he disembarked at Qamishli Airport following a visit to Switzerland, where he holds dual citizenship.
 After being detained in Qamishli for several days, Cosar was transferred to a prison near Damascus and contact with him was lost.
 Neither party official is known to have been formally charged or tried in court, and neither has been released or heard from since their imprisonment.
 Their fates remain unknown as of February 2014.

 Cosar is rumoured to have died under shadowy circumstances while in custody.
 The government produced a death certificate for Cosar that stated he died in Damascus of supposed "cardiac arrest" at either 10:00 or 10:25 PM on the day of his arrest, even though his flight did not even land in Qamishli until 10:30 PM.
 But despite requests from both the SUP and Cosar's family, government officials have refused to release his body.
 Cosar's relatives reportedly managed to track down the doctors in Damascus who signed the death certificate, who told them that the government frequently forces doctors to sign death certificates for detainees without allowing them to even see a corpse.
 Friends, family members, and party colleagues alike believe that Cosar may still be alive, and have alleged that the government is trying to conceal the fact that he has been tortured in custody.

+Post-Assad Syria

+The Syriac Union Party welcomed the 10 March 2025 agreement between the Syrian transitional government of President Ahmed al-Sharaa and the Syrian Democratic Forces commander Mazloum Abdi as "a genuine and correct beginning" towards building inclusive institutions, but criticised it for passing over Syriac-Assyrian rights and aspirations.
+Amid the Syrian government's 2026 offensive against the SDF, party co-chair Sanharib Barsom called on the government to return to negotiations and described its military advances as a "victory for external actors who do not wish Syria well".
+He criticised the government for failing to meet its March 2025 commitments, for its use of force and for "pursuing a centralized approach similar to that of the former regime", and pledged to continue the struggle for "the full realization of Syriac rights in a new Syria".